MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-enable-passkey-fido2.md

 ## Delete a passkey

-To remove a passkey associated with a user account, delete the key from the user’s authentication method.
+To remove a passkey associated with a user account, delete the key from the user's authentication method.

-1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) and search for the user account from which the passkey is to be removed.
+1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) and search for the user whose passkey needs to be removed.
 1. Select **Authentication methods** > right-click **Passkey (device-bound)** and select **Delete**.

     ![Screenshot of View Authentication Method details.](media/howto-authentication-passwordless-deployment/security-key-view-details.png)

 ## Enforce passkey sign-in

-To make users sign in with a passkey when they access a sensitive resource, you must do one of the following: 1) use a built-in phishing-resistant authentication strength, or 2) create a custom authentication strength.
+To make users sign in with a passkey when they access a sensitive resource, you can:

+- Use a built-in phishing-resistant authentication strength

+  Or

+- Create a custom authentication strength

-The following steps show an example of how to create a Conditional Access policy that allows passkey sign-in for only a specific security key model or passkey provider.
+The following steps show how to create a custom authentication strength Conditional Access policy that allows passkey sign-in for only a specific security key model or passkey provider.
+For a list of FIDO2 providers, see [Current FIDO2 hardware vendor partners](concept-fido2-hardware-vendor.md#current-partners).

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as a Conditional Access Administrator.
 1. Browse to **Protection** > **Authentication methods** > **Authentication strengths**.